dyazincahya/awesome-nativescript/README.md

 - [Accordion](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-accordion) - A NativeScript plugin for Accordion UI.
 - [Auto Fit Text](https://github.com/NativeScript/plugins/blob/main/packages/auto-fit-text) - A plugin that extends the Nativescript Label with the functionality to adjust the font size according to the label's width.
+- [Color Wheel](https://github.com/SergeyMell/nativescript-plugins/tree/main/packages/nativescript-color-wheel) - A NativeScript plugin that allows you to use a color wheel to select colors.
 - [Country Code](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/country-code) - Plugin for NativeScript provides a full list of country codes along with flags.
 - [Datetime Picker](https://github.com/NativeScript/plugins/blob/main/packages/datetimepicker) - A plugin that provides the UI elements DatePickerField, TimePickerField and DateTimePickerFields for picking a date and a time.
 - [Feedback](https://github.com/valor-software/nativescript-plugins/tree/master/packages/nativescript-feedback) - Non-blocking textual feedback for your NativeScript App.